-The LIF from a 1.5 cm long region of the cell was collected by a two-lens system and imaged onto the input slit of a DFS-12 double monochromator with an inverse dispersion of 0.5 nm/mm.
-The LIF intensity at the transition selected by the monochromator was detected by a Hamamatsu photomultiplier module via an Electron Tubes CT2 time counter.
-The electromagnet, powered by two Agilent N5770A DC power supplies connected in parallel, was used to produce a homogeneous magnetic field B up to 0.7 T. The magnetic field was calibrated by a digital testameter with an accuracy of $5 \cdot 10^{-4}$ T. A switchable sheet polarizer was inserted in front of the slit to measure the LIF intensity that was polarized either parallel (I{par}) or orthogonal (I{per}) to the exciting laser polarization vector \mathbf{E} in the Hanle configuration (see Fig. 2).
+The LIF from a 1.5-cm-long region of the cell was collected by a two-lens system and imaged onto the input slit of a DFS-12 double monochromator with an inverse dispersion of 0.5 nm/mm.
+The monochromator had selected LIF transitions 15 023.476 cm-1 in case of the Q excitation and 15 001.650 cm-1 in case of the R excitation.
+In order to suppress a nearby line from another level that was simultaneously excited within the Doppler width, it was necessary to detune the laser frequency from the resonance by +200 MHz for Qexcitation and by +170 MHz for R excitation.
+The LIF intensities were detected by a Hamamatsu photomultiplier module via an Electron Tubes CT2 time counter.
+The electromagnet, powered by two Agilent N5770A dc power supplies connected in parallel, was used to produce a homogeneous magnetic field B up to 0.7 T. The magnetic field was calibrated by a digital teslameter with an accuracy of 5×10^{-4} T. Two switchable sheet polarizers were inserted in front of the slit to measure the LIF intensity that was polarized either parallel (I{par}) or orthogonal (I{per}) to the exciting laser polarization vector E in the Hanle configuration.
+The experimental geometry is shown in Fig. 2, which depicts the relative orientation of the laser beam, the polarization vector of the laser light \mathbf{E}{exc} , the magnetic field \mathbf{B} , and the observation direction.
+To observe the fluorescence in the direction along the magnetic field, a mirror was attached to one of the poles of the electromagnet.